 Students with financial need may be awarded grants based on individual grant eligibility.
 The federal government and the state of South Carolina offer grants that do not have to be repaid.
 Grant aid can be used for educational expenses including tuition and fees, books and supplies, and cost of living while enrolled at OCtech.

 Work-study is a federal need based award granted to eligible students who would like to work part-time on campus while completing their degree program.

 Student loans, unlike grants and WorkStudy, are borrowed money that must be repaid with interest, just like car loans and home mortgages.
 Loans are legal obligations, so before you take out a student loan, think about the amount you’ll have to repay over the years.

-OCtech is approved for all college-related veterans' educational programs.
-Any veteran, dependent of a deceased or totally disabled veteran, veteran on active duty, or active reservist or national guardsman may be eligible to receive veterans' educational benefits.
-Please contact the Veteran Affairs Office at 803.535.1224 for more information.
+OCtech is approved for all college-related veterans’ educational programs.
+Any veteran, dependent of a deceased or totally disabled veteran, active duty service member, active reservist or national guardsman may be eligible to receive veterans’ educational benefits.
+Please contact the Financial Aid Office at 803.535.1224 or your Educational Services Officer (ESO) or counselor within your military service for more information.

 South Carolina residents who are 60 years of age or older may enroll in courses free of charge on a space-available basis during the published add/drop period of each term.
 Senior citizens must follow standard admissions procedures and meet all course prerequisite requirements.